mohit065/VR_Project1_MohitNaik_IMT2022076/README.md

 - SVM achieved an accuracy of 94.0%.
 - Neural Network achieved an accuracy of 91.0%
-- The CNN model gave the highest accuracy of 97% compared to the models present in the part A.
+- The CNN model gave the highest accuracy of 97%.
 - SVM and MLP may work well with smaller datasets.
 They donot capture the spatial feaures as CNN does which helps learning edge, texture, and shape hierarchies through the convolution layers.
 - SVM and MLP require manual feature extraction which may not capture complex features efficiently.